Choosing your equipment

 So learn to walk slowly and discreetly with clothes that blend into the landscape.
 And above all, be very patient!

 To observe rare and exceptional moments, using a hide is ideal.
 It allows you to completely blend into the landscape without disturbing animal life.
 A simple camouflage net can be enough to improvise a hide or place you can use vegetation to conceal yourself.
-Your car can also be used for animals living near roads.
-For birds, nature reserves often offer observatories that serve as camouflage.
+Your car can also serve as a hide when photographing animals that live near roads.
+For birds, nature reserves often provide observation hides that serve as camouflage.

-For the composition, try to be as often as possible at eye level with the animal, play with the rule of thirds and take care of your background to make your subject stand out.
+For composition, try to be as often as possible at eye level with the animal, play with the rule of thirds and pay attention to your background to make your subject stand out.